Enryun/Common_SwiftUI/README.md

 ### 4.2.
 FancyLoadingView

 A SwiftUI view that displays a series of animated concentric circles, creating a dynamic loading indicator.

+Parameters:
+- `color`: The color of the circle strokes.
+The default is `.primary`.

 Example: